alexishuch/Rock-Paper-Scissors/README.md

 This project originates from the Foundations course of The Odin Project.

-It relies on a CSS Grid and some JavaScript to create empty divs according to a user-specified size.
+It relies on JavaScript for the game logic and DOM modification.

-Each click on a div toggles a color class.
+Each click triggers a round.
+The first with 5 points wins the game.